broadinstitute/orsp-pub/src/main/config/README.md

 ```

 # TODO
-All of this should be part of the automated deploy.
-It is described here for future automation work.
+All of this should be part of an automated deploy process.
+It is described here for future
+automation work.
+See [BTRX-766](https://broadinstitute.atlassian.net/browse/BTRX-766) for more
+details.